 The video naturally grew as organic experiences.
 I sometimes visualise ideas prior to putting my craft into practice.
 I write a storyboard of real life events that have transpired and watch them reignite.
 The song, ‘Time Warp’ was about feeling stuck.
 I proceeded to feel stuck when I filmed the video.
 So everything I’m presenting is from a raw place.

-How has your audio degree helped you in your music career?
+How has your audio course helped you in your music career?

 It helped with influencing the direction of my EP.
 I got to apply the knowledge I had learned from my course was able to help the producer grow in the certain areas he needed it.